PHD POLITICAL SCIENCE

 ABOUT PAUL FRIESEN

-I am a PhD candidate in the Department of Political Science at the University of Notre Dame and a PhD Fellow of the Kellogg Institute for International Studies.
-My research and teaching interests include democratization, elections, and political behavior in Sub-Saharan Africa.
-My dissertation research focuses on partisanship in Botswana and Zimbabwe.
+I am Postdoctoral Associate at the Mario Einaudi Center for International Studies at Cornell University studying Democratic Threats and Resilience.
+I completed my Ph.D. in Political Science at the University of Notre Dame and am former Dissertation Year Fellow at the Kellogg Institute for International Studies.
+My research and teaching interests include democratization, elections, political parties, and political behavior in Sub-Saharan Africa.
+My dissertation research focuses on partisanship and ideology in Botswana and Zimbabwe.

-PhD Candidate in Political Science - University of Notre Dame (Exp.
-2022)
+PhD Political Science - University of Notre Dame (2022)

 MA Political Science - University of Notre Dame (2017)